Sabir1997/Dns-server/README.md

 # Dns-server
 This network is maked by using routers, switch and servers.
-In this network, when end-user writes url in web browser, firstly that request goes to DNS server.
-In there server send a request to ip address of Web server that is appropriate to that url.
+In this project our end-user gets IP address, subnet mask and DNS server from local DHCP pool and when end-user writes URL address in web browser, firstly that request goes to DNS server.
-Then, Web server sends informations related requested webpage to that end-user.
+There a server sends a request to IP address of Web server that is appropriate to that URL address.
+Then, Web server sends information related requested webpage to that end-user.